dkaukov/tci-mqtt-gateway/README.md

 The following code supports [TCI version 1.4 and 1.5+](https://github.com/ExpertSDR3/TCI) for ESDR2 update 9-11 and ESDR3 alpha/beta (all versions).

 Please note that this version is reflecting current TCI features.
-Because of TCI is in WIP mode at this stage, this current ibrary will be updated accordingly with TCI moves to next version.
+Because of TCI is in WIP mode at this stage, this current library will be updated accordingly with/when TCI moves to next version and relevant commands are changing.

 ## Installation
 * install node/npm